When taking out Income Protection, one of the biggest decisions you’ll need to make is the length of your deferred period.

 If your employer provides you with full sick pay, then you’d typically set your deferred period at a point in the future when your sick pay runs out.
 This is because it is not possible for you to claim both Income Protection benefits and full sick pay benefits at the same time, as you’d effectively have two incomes while off sick in these circumstances.

-If you are an NHS worker in the UK, then your sick pay policy will likely provide you with six months of full sick pay and an additional six months of half sick pay.
-Take a Doctor who is employed by the NHS, it is possible to begin claiming after the first six months of being out of work if you have Doctor’s Income Protection.
+If you’re an NHS worker in the UK, then your sick pay policy will likely provide you with six months of full sick pay and an additional six months of half sick pay.
+For example, it’s possible for an NHS doctor to begin claiming after the first six months of being out of work if you have Doctor’s Income Protection.

-While you are receiving only 50% of your normal sick pay from your employer, your insurance provider will cover the other 50% of your pay.
+While you’re receiving only 50% of your normal sick pay from your employer, your insurance provider will cover the other 50% of your pay.

-Inadequate or a lack of sick pay is one of the main reasons why so many people take out Income Protection.
-If you are self-employed or do not receive any form of sick pay from your employer, then you will likely have to use your savings to cover your expenses while you can’t work.
+Inadequate (or a lack of) sick pay is a common reason why people choose to take out Income Protection.
+And if you’re self-employed, you’ll will likely have to use your savings to cover your expenses while you can’t work.

 You can use our online Income Protection quote engine to generate quotes with various deferment periods to see how the cost of cover changes depending on how long you can wait before making a claim.